Loopring/protocols/DESIGN.md

 ## Withdrawing

 The user lets the operator know either onchain or offchain that he wants to withdraw.
-The tokens can be withdrawn by anyone from the contract after the block has been finalized (the tokens will be send to the account owner).
+The tokens can be withdrawn by anyone from the contract by calling `withdraw` after the block containing the request has been finalized (the tokens will be send to the account owner).

-A maximum withdrawal fee for a state is specified when the state is created.
-The state owner is allowed to change the withdrawal fee in the [0, state.maxWithdrawFeeInETH] range.
-This is to make sure the state owner cannot change the fee to something unreasonable.
+Burned fees are stored in the accounts of the wallet.
+When withdrawing the complete balance of the burned fees is also automatically withdrawn.

 #### Offchain withdrawal